phaethonp/phaethonp.github.io/fork_the_government.md

 ### Strengthening Civil Society:

-Objective: Empower citizens by giving them tools and platforms that allow them to take a more active role in governance and societal issues.<br><br>
+Objective: Empower citizens, and more specifically lower and middle class by giving them tools and platforms that allow them to take a more active role in creating economic growth, governance, and societal issues.<br><br>

 Benefits:<br>